Red Raiders open the season on Sept. 4 at Pebble Beach in the Carmel Cup

 Greg Sands has established himself as one of the top young coaches in the country.
 In 15 seasons as head coach of the Red Raider program, Sands has taken a good program and made it better.

-Texas Tech's 12th consecutive trip to the NCAA Regionals (the longest active streak currently on campus) came in his 13th season at the helm as the Red Raiders earned a spot in the NCAA Lubbock Regional.
+Texas Tech's 13th consecutive trip to the NCAA Regionals (the longest active streak currently on campus) came in his 14th season at the helm as the Red Raiders earned a spot in the NCAA Lubbock Regional.
 This marked the first time the men's program has hosted a postseason tournament.
 The Red Raiders finished in second place behind top-seed Texas, advancing to the NCAA Championships where Tech wrapped up its season with a 17th-place finish, just one stroke from the cut.

 The Red Raiders earned their highest finish since 1959 in June of 2010, when Tech wrapped up a seventh place finish at the 2010 NCAA Championships at The Honors Course in Chattanooga.
 Tech advanced to match play for the first time after completing an improbable comeback on the final day of stroke play.
-Tech's eighth place finish was also highlighted by the fact that Nils Floren was named to the PING All-America First-Team and he became just the second player in school history (both under Sands) to earn that pretigious honor.
+Tech's eighth place finish was also highlighted by the fact that Nils Floren was named to the PING All-America First-Team and he became just the second player in school history (both under Sands) to earn that prestigious honor.

 En route to the 2010 NCAA Championships, Texas Tech secured its first regional championship in school history as the Red Raiders took down top-seeded Texas A&M at its home course in College Station at the South Central Regional.
 The Red Raiders finished 13-under 851 for the tournament which also set a school record for the lowest score for a Tech team in an NCAA Regional.